top of page

 Pitching Innovations to Investors

-The competition itself spans two days, with up to 50 teams competing.
+The competition itself spans two days, with 50-100 teams competing.
 Student teams travel from across the state with their teacher mentors.
 When presenting, teams have 8 minutes to share their problem, market research, solution, product ideation / prototype, opportunity / market size and business and/or impact model.
 Finally, students have 2 minutes to answer questions and convince the judges to invest in their innovative solution and team.

 Two Days / Two Winners